snuece20/Resnet50cifar10/README.md

 <p align="center"> Image from "arXiv:1512.03385" </p>

 * The paper doesn't provide the number of datapoints used for normalization, so our code uses a normalization method optimized for CIFAR10.
 It is assumed that this is the reason for the difference.

+## Reference
+@InProceedings{IEEE_2015_CVPR,
+author = {Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun},
+title = {Deep Residual Learning for Image Recognition},
+booktitle = {Conference on Computer Vision and Pattern Recognition (CVPR)},
+year = {2015}
+}